sts-gaming-group/kafka-bundle/README.md

     }
 }
 ```
-Custom option be only passed in CLI
+Custom option may only be passed in CLI
 ```
 bin/console kafka:consumers:consume example_consumer --modulo 4
 ```
-You will receive it in consume method and you may take actions accordingly.
+You will receive it in consume method, and you may take actions accordingly.
 ```php
 class ExampleConsumer implements ConsumerInterface
 {